-- 23. The Councils pay and grading structure is attached at Appendix A. It should be noted that the national pay award for 2021/2022 has not been agreed.
-A final offer of 1.75% has been made, and any agreement is likely to be backdated to 1 April 2021.
-The table at Appendix A reports the structure at 1 April 2020.
-Negotiations for the national pay award for 2022/23 have not yet started, but an agreement may be reached to increase pay from 1 April 2022.
-The nationally negotiated annual pay rise of 1.5% for Chief Executives for 2021/2022 was agreed in February 2022. - 24.
-The Councils are members of the National Joint Council for Local Government Services (NJC) and Joint Negotiating Committee for Chief Executives for Local Authorities (JNC) and participate in national negotiations on pay and conditions of service with the recognised trade unions through its membership of the Local Government Association. - 25.
+- 23. The Councils pay and grading structure is attached at Appendix A. - 24.
+The Councils are members of the National Joint Council for Local Government Services (NJC) and Joint Negotiating Committee for Chief Officers (JNC) and participate in national negotiations on pay and conditions of service with the recognised trade unions through its membership of the Local Government Association. - 25.
 The NJC and JNC are committed to an annual review of pay and, from time to time, agree an increase in pay.
 The Council is contractually committed to implementing this nationally negotiated and agreed increase in pay and applies the changes to its pay structure and to each individual employee's rate of pay. - 26.
 Every role in the organisation is accompanied by a Job Description and Role Profile which are used to determine the appropriate Level within the pay and grading structure in conjunction with the local Senior Officer Job Evaluation Scheme (JES) and Job Level Assessment (JLA) tool. - 27.
 The Councils keep the Level of each role under review and, where there is some evidence that a role has changed, carries out a JES or JLA to determine whether a role should be regraded to a higher or lower Level. - 28.
 The JLA tool measures the size of a Role by considering the level of Responsibility carried out, the degree of Discretion exercised, the Resources used or managed and the impact the role has on our customers and communities.
 The JES scheme measures the size of a Role by considering the Knowledge Required, Creative Thinking, Impact on People and Organisations, and the Management of Resources. - 29.
-The Councils have access to comparative pay data through its membership of South West Councils.
-The available data enables the Councils to compare its rates of pay for job families and specific roles with other regional local government organisations to make sure the rates of pay are competitive and broadly comparable.
+The Councils have access to a national pay benchmarking service supported by the LGA.
+The database enables the Councils to compare its rates of pay for job families and specific roles with other local government and wider public sector organisations to make sure the rates of pay are competitive and broadly comparable with similar organisations.